 Whilst I’m not going to recommend that anyone uses P2P file sharing networks to download pirated content or software, torrenting is an incredibly efficient way of sharing files with multiple users.

-Whether it’s static content or live shows such as sports, if you want to use these services, make sure you go with a VPN that allows or ignores it.
+Whether it’s static content or live shows such as sports, if you want to use these services, make sure you go with a good VPN that allows or ignores it.

 Shared IPs make it almost (but not 100%) impossible to connect activity with an individual as many people can be accessing the internet from the same VPN server simultaneously.